openrelayxyz/plugeth-utils/docs/subscription.rst

 Subscription Function
 *********************

 For subscriptions (supported on IPC and websockets), a function should take MyService as a reciever and a context.Context object as an argument and return a channel and an error.
-The following is a subscription function that impliments a timer.
+The following is a subscription function that implements a timer.

 .. code-block:: Go